JustinHsu1129/Obsidian-openlane2-notes/Intro to Chip Design DTU Course/L2 The Transistor, Inverter, and CMOS Gates.md

 	+ Saturation, V<sub>GS</sub> > V<sub>th</sub>, V<sub>DS</sub> > V<sub>GS</sub> - V<sub>th</sub>, current is constant

 + Capacitance in MOSFETs occur due to the proximity of components when there is an applied voltage difference
-	+ This reduces switching speed because the capac
+	+ This reduces switching speed because the capacitance must first be charged/discharged before it can fully switch

++ Leakage in MOSFETs
+	+ Subthreshold leakage - current flows even when V<sub>GS</sub> < V<sub>th</sub>
+	+ Gate leakage - tunneling through the thin oxide layer
+	+ Other leakages - happens anywhere wi